Parameter Restrictions for the Sake of Identification: Is there Utility in Asserting that Perhaps a Restriction Holds?: Example 3: Estimating a Risk Difference with Possible Outcome Misclassification

 The shape of (\ref{tabtop}) has clear implications for what the data can say about the identifying restriction.
 Say we are working with even prior models odds, $w=(0.5, 0.5)^{\prime}$.
-Then, for a datastream generated under a value of $\phi^{\dagger}$ within the ``tabletop'' square mentioned above,
+Then, for a datastream generated under a value of $\phi^{\dagger}$ within the tabletop mentioned above,

 This provides a bound on the extent of criticism the data can provide {\em against} the identified sub-model.
-On the other hand, there are values of $\phi^{\dagger}$ outside the square for which $w_{1}^{\star}/w_{0}^{\star}$ is arbitrarily large.
+On the other hand, there are values of $\phi^{\dagger}$ outside the tabletop for which $w_{1}^{\star}/w_{0}^{\star}$ is arbitrarily large.
 Thus circumstances exist under which the data can provide strong support {\em for} the identified sub-model.
-Of course we must remember that this strong support is not as strong as would be seen if $M_{0}$ were identified, in which case either $w^{\star}=(0,1)^{\prime}$ or $w^{\star}=(1,0)^{\prime}$.
+(Though not as strong as if $M_{0}$ were identified, in which case either $w^{\star}=(0,1)^{\prime}$ or $w^{\star}=(1,0)^{\prime}$.)
+Referring back to taxonomy in Section 2.1, the restriction $M_1$ falls into the third scenario.

-To better convey the ability of data to discriminate between $M_{0}$ and $M_{1}$, we examine the distribution of $w^{\star}$ arising for two ensembles of $\phi^{\dagger}$ values, with the first ensemble generated by sampling from $\pi_{0}()$ and the second by sampling from $\pi_{1}()$.
-We do so in the context of hyperparameter setting $(a_{0},a_{1})=(0.85, 0.85)$ for $\pi_{0}()$, along with equal {\em a priori} model weights, $(w_{0},w_{1})=(0.5, 0.5)$.
-The two ensembles of the limiting posterior model weight $w^{\star}_{1}$ appear in Figure 1.
-As we might expect, we see relatively more mass at the lower boundary for $w^{\star}_{1}$ when $M_{1}$ is false.
-And in fact for the present hyperparameter values this lower boundary is $0.416$, representing a very limited scope for criticism of $M_{1}$.
-Also, as per the discussion above, we see the right tail of the $w^{\star}_{1}$ values approaching one when $M_{1}$ is true, i.e., there are occasional circumstances where the data can strongly support the identifying restriction.
+To better convey the ability of data to discriminate between $M_{0}$ and $M_{1}$, we examine the $w^{\star}$ arising for two ensembles of $\phi^{\dagger}$ values, generated by sampling from $\pi_{0}()$ and $\pi_{1}()$, respectively.
+The $M_0$ hyperparameter setting is $(a_{0},a_{1})=(0.85, 0.85)$ for $\pi_{0}()$, and equal {\em a priori} model weights, $(w_{0},w_{1})=(0.5, 0.5)$, are prescribed.
+The two ensembles of the limiting posterior model weight $w^{\star}_{1}$ appear in Figure \ref{figfigEx3}.
+As might be expected, there is relatively more mass at the lower boundary for $w^{\star}_{1}$ when $M_{1}$ is false.
+(For the present hyperparameter values this lower boundary is $0.416$, representing a very limited scope for criticism of $M_{1}$.)
+As per the discussion above, the right tail of the $w^{\star}_{1}$ values approaches one when $M_{1}$ is true, i.e., there are occasional circumstances where the data can strongly support the identifying restriction.

 In terms of limiting posterior means for the target, when the investigator presumes $M_{1}$, the limit is simply $\psi^{\star}_{1}=\phi^{\dagger}_{1} - \phi^{\dagger}_{0}$.
 For $M_{0}$, numerical integration is required to obtain $\psi^{\star}_{0}$ for a given $\phi^{\dagger}$.
 Specifically, $\psi^{\star}_{0}= \int g(\phi^{\dagger},\lambda) \pi_{0}(\lambda|\phi^{\dagger}) d\lambda$, where the prior conditional density for $(\lambda | \phi)$ is derived from the joint density (\ref{ex2jointpri}).